 Slavic mythology decoded

-All Saint’s Day is just around the corner.
-In the Slavic countries of Europe, the people celebrate this holiday by flocking to local cemeteries, to light candles and offer prayers for the souls of their dearly departed.
+In the Slavic countries of Europe, people celebrate All Saints’ Day by flocking to local cemeteries, to light candles and offer prayers for the souls of their dearly departed.
 You would be forgiven to think that this popular custom is a Christian practice through and through.
-But there is more to this touching tradition than meets the eye…
+But there is more to this touching tradition than meets the eye.

 Meet Morena, the goddess of death